 Can jelly beans change the world?

-At a time when our country is the most divided since the Civil War, many people are searching for ways to unify our county, team, office, school, and/or community.
+At a time when our country is the most divided since the Civil War, many people are searching for ways to unify their community.

 Diversity Beans were created for such a time as this.

-Born in 2000 to combat prejudice, Diversity Beans are an experience that forces people to question their basic judgments.
-Because their colors may not match their anticipated flavors, people are repeatedly surprised when they bite into a jelly bean expecting one thing and getting another.
+Born in 2000 to combat prejudice, Diversity Beans create a unique opportunity that forces people to put their assumptions to the test.
+Like, "don't judge a book by its cover", people are repeatedly surprised when they bite into a jelly bean expecting one thing and experiencing another.

 How it all started

-I’ve tried to write this "about page" hundreds of times over the years.
-It has never felt authentic because, well, it’s just so hard to be vulnerable.
+I’ve tried to write this "about" page many times over the years.
+It never felt authentic because, well, it’s just so hard to be vulnerable.
 I don't want to feel judged.
-Then it dawned on me, everything about Diversity Beans is about being vulnerable.
-I mean really, it’s hard putting a diverse group of people together to discuss such personal feelings and experiences, without being vulnerable.
+Then it dawned on me, Diversity Beans are all about being vulnerable.
+Sharing our experiences is ever so hard, but oh so valuable.

 So, here it goes...